Approximating coarse Ricci curvature on submanifolds of Euclidean space: Bias Error Estimates

 where each $G_{i}$ is a locally defined function, which is smooth in its arguments, and $J^{k}(u)$ is a locally defined $k$-jet of the function $u$.
-Also, each $R_{i}$ is a locally defined function of $x$ which is bounded in terms of its arguments. \end{proposition}
+Also, we have the following bounds for the remainder terms above: